 Reading these instructions is required even if you have attended sessions in the past.

 We at NARIP want to make sure that you have all YOUR ducks in a row to enable the best possible chances for placement of YOUR music.
 Following NARIP submission directions and adhering to our deadlines helps us to help you.
-And as before, your advance research of the guest supervisors and their projects goes a long way toward building trust and mutual respect, which in turn makes placements more likely.
+And as before, your advance research of the guest supervisors, synch agents and others featured at NARIP Pitch Session as well as their projects goes a long way toward building trust and mutual respect, which in turn makes placements more likely.

 Thank you for your cooperation!

 (Attendees may submit up to 5 tracks per session along with corresponding instrumentals for a total of 10 tracks.)

 1. BE THOROUGH: Please provide ALL track information requested in the NARIP Music Submission form.

 2. TAG YOUR TRACKS: Be sure to tag MP3s properly with ALL important information including title, artist, writer(s), publisher(s), master owner(s), one-stop (yes or no?), keywords or short song description, and most importantly, your contact details.
 There are many free meta-tagging programs available online, be sure to read reviews before you download!
 Here’s a great how-to article on how to tag your tracks by Sentric Music’s Simon Pursehouse: 7 Steps to Metadata Utopia